natacha-beck/cbrain-wiki/Tutorial-#1:-Getting-Started-with-the-CBRAIN-Neuroscience-Portal.md

 If you already have a CBRAIN account or once you have your account approved, please login to the CBRAIN portal.

-Once you log into the CBRAIN Portal, you should see be taken directly to the **Projects** page, which will list all of the current projects to which you belong.
+Once you log into the CBRAIN Portal, you will be taken directly to the **Projects** page, which will list all of the current projects to which you belong.
 It should look something like below:

 <kbd>[[/tutorials/images/CBRAIN_Tut_1_Screen1.png]]</kbd>